Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Statistical Convergence Rate

 \section{Statistical Convergence Rate}

-In this section, we establish the convergence rate of $\|\widehat{\theta}-\theta^*\|_2$ and defer the construction of confidence intervals for $\theta^*$ to Section \ref{sec: UQ}.
+In this section, we establish the convergence rate of $\|\widehat{\theta}-\theta^*\|_2$ and defer the construction of confidence intervals for any coordinate of $\theta^*$ to Section \ref{sec: UQ}.
 To facilitate theoretical analysis, we use $n=\min_{1\leq l\leq L} n_l$ to denote the minimum source sample size.
 We impose the following conditions: